Mr. Iida left for the University of Gothenburg

 Our paper “Unraveling effects of competing interactions and frustration in vdW ferromagnetic Fe3GeTe2 nanoflake devices” by R. R. Chowdhury, D. Kurebayashi, J. Lustikova , O. A.Tretiakov, S. Fukami, R. P. Singh, and S. DuttaGupta was published in Applied Physics Letters.

-Ms. Antonia Niklasch of Johannes Gutenberg University Mainz joined us as a Visiting Student (MC).
+Ms. Antonia Niklasch of Johannes Gutenberg University Mainz joined us as a Research Student.

 Our paper “Electrically Controlled Nonlinear Magnon-Magnon Coupling in a Synthetic Antiferromagnet” by A. Sud, K. Yamamoto, S. Iihama, K. Ishibashi, S. Fukami, H. Kurebayashi, and S. Mizukami was published in Physical Review Letters.